haziz09/wiim-now-playing/docs/Plan.md

 - Contingencies for when devices become unavailable?
 Network dropoffs/resets?
   _Socket.IO already does a fine job with network interuptions_
-- Check more streaming sources to make sense of their metadata.
-  _Get trial accounts for streaming services..._
 - What kind of data is available when using other inputs on the WiiM Amp?
 Line In, Optical, HDMI, Bluetooth
 - Subscription to WiiM devices apparently doesn't work?
   _Ask WiiM/LinkPlay to implement?_